tjdwill/ewi/journal.md

 ## Journal

+### 8 November 2024

+Still working on the `EmployeeRecord` transmission mechanism.
+I now know how to compress a string down to fit into a line, but now I want to flesh the mechanism fully.
+I think I may need a parser struct that can import and export `EmployeeRecord`s.
+The good news is that these files are meant to be created internally, so the parser can assume incoming files are written correctly, throwing an error if not.

 ### 6 November 2024

 I've been working on a lot without writing about it.
 So far, I've done a few refactors, segmenting the codebase into components and modules.
 Currently, I'm working on the file types and parsing operations described earlier in the journal.
 I need to review C++ I/O as well as basic string manipulation.